 Most of the examples in this chapter use a NumPy-centric API for accessing and creating data arrays.
 Additionally, you can use VTK's Python wrapped API for creating and accessing arrays.
-However, given the ubiquity of NumPy, there is rarely any need for using VTK's API directly.
+Given the omnipresence of NumPy, there is rarely any need for using VTK's API directly, however.